samrocketman/yml-install-files/README.md

 utility:
   # name of utility downloaded to the dest
   utility_key:
+    arch: # translation map from arch value to download file value
     dest: /usr/local/bin # destination path to download utility
-    perm: 0755 # optional permission to chmod
-    owner: someuser # option username to chown
-    os: # translation map from uname value to download file value
-    arch: # translation map from arch value to download file value
+    downlaod: # a URL to download the utility
     extension: echo tar.gz # optional shell script which should echo the extension
+    extract: # pipe the download into this shell script e.g. extraction
     only: # a conditional shell script which can skip downloading if false
+    os: # translation map from uname value to download file value
+    owner: someuser # option username to chown
+    perm: 0755 # optional permission to chmod
+    post_command: # optional shell script run after download, chmod, and chown
     pre_command: # optional shell script run before download
-    downlaod: # a URL to download the utility
+    version: # a version number
-    extract: # pipe the download into this shell script e.g. extraction
-    post_command: # optional shell script run after download, chmod, and chown
 ```

 ### OS and Architectures